 - Keep a good positive mindset and just keep hitting singles for $20, $30, $50, whatever, and keep the loser mentality away.

 - It sucks you can only do 4 same-day trades in 5 days (with Robinhood,) but don’t allow that fact make you ride an option longer than its value.
 Theta will steal your money anyway so stick to day trades with options.
-If you have a long-term bet then buy the actual stock.
+If you have a long-term bet then buy the actual stock, or buy an expensive option that expires in a few months/year.

 - No “options guru tweet” nor r/wallstreetbets post will give you a winning trade every time.
 Trust your own instincts, gather as much information and news as you can, and find out what works for you, not someone else.